fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Resolve-ServiceFabricService.md

 # Resolve-ServiceFabricService

 ## SYNOPSIS
-Retrieves the replica or instance address of a Service Fabric service.
+Retrieves the replica address of a stateful Service Fabric partitioned service or the address of an instance of a stateless Service Fabric service.

 ## SYNTAX